Brandon Crawford Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all league pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th among all league pitching staffs.

-- The White Sox will look to Cease (0-0) in his second start this season.
+- The White Sox are sending Lynn (0-0) to the mound for his second start of the season.

-- The right-hander last pitched on Thursday against the Houston Astros, when he tossed 6 1/3 innings, allowing one earned run while giving up two hits.
+- The right-hander last pitched on Saturday against the Houston Astros, when he threw 5 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.